-Elite Strategies: Again, thank you so much for your time and most valuable input.
+Patrick: Again, thank you so much for your time and most valuable input.
 Your company is a leader in the industry and companies like mine continue to look at yours for answers during these times.

 Thanks so much Patrick!
 I hope my answers have been helpful and I look forward to more discussion around these topics in the field.